29thStPublishing/Dumpling2/DumplingDocs.md

 4. **allDownloadsComplete** This notification is fired when all articles/volumes added via the respective ArticleHandler/VolumeHandler methods are downloaded completely

+5. **mediaDownloaded** This notification is fired for each media file downloaded.
+It can be used for updating issue/article views in real time

 ## Usage